KartikeyaOne/leetai/CONTRIBUTING.md

 # Contributing to LeetAI Assistant

 Thank you for your interest in contributing to LeetAI Assistant.
-This is a monorepo containing both the desktop client (`leetai-client`) and the backend server (`leetai-server`).
-We welcome contributions of all kinds, including code, documentation, issue reporting, and feature suggestions.
+This monorepo contains both the desktop client (`leetai-client`) and the backend server (`leetai-server`).
+We welcome contributions in the form of code, documentation, issue reporting, and feature suggestions.

----

 ## Repository Structure